fatmanur-yavuz/fatmanur-yavuz/README.md

 ### 🎯 About Me
 - 📱 *Focus:* Mobile Product Management, Product Analytics, User Metrics & Segmentation
-- 📊 *Data-Driven:* Leverages data to understand user behavior, product performance, and retention.
+- 📊 *Data-Driven:* Practical foundation in using data (SQL, Python, Excel) to understand user behavior, track product metrics, and support product decisions.
-- 🚀 *Execution:* Skilled in breaking down complex projects into actionable milestones using structured management frameworks.
+- 🚀 *Execution:* Structured approach to project management—using WBS and CPM frameworks to break down projects and organize workflows.

 ---